Mouassine

 Mouassine is a district within the Medina of Marrakech neighbouring the districts of Bab Doukkala, Azbezt, Derb Tizougarine and Riad Aitoun El Kedim.
 The area contains the Mouassine Mosque, the Mouassine Fountain (part of the mosque complex), and the Dar el Bacha Palace.

-The area acts as one of the main gateways to the souks and is a relatively affluent area of the medina (old city).
+The area acts as one of the main gateways to the souks in the medina (old city).